mfornace/nupack-docs-dev/sources/basics.md

 ## Physical Model

 NUPACK algorithms are formulated in terms of nucleic acid secondary structure.
-In NUPACK 4, pseudoknots are excluded from the structural ensemble.
 NUPACK algorithms operate over two fundamental ensembles:

 - **Complex ensemble:** The ensemble of all (unpseudoknotted connected) secondary structures for an arbitrary number of interacting RNA or DNA strands.
 - **Test tube ensemble:** The ensemble of a dilute solution containing an arbitrary number of RNA or DNA strand species (introduced at user-specified concentrations) interacting to form an arbitrary number of complex species.